 Every action item in this post requires presence – that space of being with yourself, understanding yourself, and increasing your self-awareness so you can get your needs met.
 Make changes in your thoughts and behaviors to support your physical health.
 Ensure your team and those around you are taking care of themselves as well.
 It makes consistency much easier, and accountability helps.
 Your body is important.
 You are important.

-Call to Presence Ask yourself the following questions to get started on your commitment to your health:
+Ask yourself the following questions to get started on your commitment to your health:

 What areas of your health currently need your attention?